 Trust us when we tell you that most towns located within 30 minutes of a border crossing are best seen in your rear view mirror.
-Not so with San Ignacio.
-Sure it’s a border town.
-It’s less than 30 minutes from the Benque crossing into Belize from grimy Melchor on the Guatemala side.
-But despite its proximity to the border, San Ignacio is one of the more appealing towns in Belize with more Caribbean charm (festive colors, wooden bungalow architecture, creole accents, a languid pace) and it makes a great base camp for archaeological adventures in the area.
+But San Ignacio has more than its share of Caribbean charm (festive colors, wooden bungalow architecture, creole accents, a languid pace) and it makes a great base camp for archaeological adventures in the area.
 Here’s what to do and where to sleep (no matter your budget) around San Ignacio.

 San Ignacio also offers a range of budget accommodation options–a refreshing surprise in Belize which can sometimes be too pricey if you’re on a travel budget.
 We stayed at Nefry’s Retreat which has four peaceful, clean rooms with WiFi and A/C for around US$20.
 Not a rock bottom price, but it’s value for money.
 Located about a five minute walk from the bustle of the town’s main drag, we really liked the homey feel too.

-Another luxe option in the nearby village of Bullet Tree Falls is Mahogany Hall, where the combination of sweeping and imposing architecture, polished wood and ample breeze and its location on the banks of the Mopan River give it a distinctly Southern plantation feel.
+Another luxe option in the nearby village of Bullet Tree Falls is Mahogany Hal; Boutique Resort, where the combination of sweeping architecture, polished wood, ample breeze, and its riverside location give it a distinctly Southern plantation feel.
 That’s no accident.
 The gregarious owner is from the South.
-If you’re lucky he’ll take you tubing down the Mopan.
-Delicious.
+If you’re lucky he’ll take you tubing down the Mopan River.